I Want To Sign Up For Confidence Lessons From Kim Petras

 The most fulfilling part of [this year] was my fans getting more music from me.
 For me, I worked with Nicki Minaj on a single alone, which was a huge goal in my life to write a song that she deemed good enough to jump on because she was a huge hero to me.
 Also winning a Grammy with my friend, Sam [Smith], because we really got very close in the process of making the song and I've learned so much from Sam.

 You're a maximalist pop girlie and you’ve been one since forever.
-What is your favorite album from the original Razr era?
+What is your favourite album from the original Razr era?

 I really like, obviously, Blackout by Britney [Spears].
 I remember Kylie [Minogue] put out a lot of albums during that time, but I had the complete edition [of] her best hits.
 And then Cher[’s] Believe album.